AC-Rennes-OpenSource/alambic/README.md

 - the hosting thread.

 ## Display dashboard
-To display the dashboard during runtime, type-in full path name of the _dashboard.html_ file in a web browser.
+To display the dashboard during runtime, type-in the full path name of the _dashboard.html_ file in a web browser.

 Example : ```file:///home/***/alambic/product/src/main/resources/monitoring/dashboard.html```